hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 The most visible consequence of the above process is the `ProcessorMetaSupplier` type: the user must provide one for each `Vertex`.
-In step 3 the coordinator deserializes the meta-supplier and asks it to create `ProcessorSupplier` instances, one per cluster member.
-In step 4 it serializes these and sends each to its member.
+In step 3 the coordinator deserializes the meta-supplier as a constituent of the `DAG` and asks it to create `ProcessorSupplier` instances which go into the execution plans.
+A separate instance of `ProcessorSupplier` is created specifically for each member's plan.
+In step 4 the coordinator serializes these and sends each to its member.
 In step 5 each member deserializes its `ProcessorSupplier` and asks it to create as many `Processor` instances as configured by the vertex's `localParallelism` property.

 This process is so involved because each `Processor` instance may need